kanova98/Semantic-equivalence-detection/README.md

 # Semantic-equivalence-detection

-Project using a Siamese Gru architecture with pretrained glove embeddings to train a classifier capable of detecting if two questions are semantically equivalent.
+Project using a Siamese GRU architecture with pretrained glove embeddings to train a classifier capable of detecting if two questions are semantically equivalent.

 To run this code: